Flinlock/model-getter-bot/README.md

 # Configuration
 This bot uses a JSON configuration file that specifies the parent HTML element to target, child elements to loop through, and other special config information.

+# Data Storage
+Data obtained by this bot will be stored in the data folder.
+Please reference the sample.json file for a sample structure